x-po/lazplanet/source/_posts/install-lazarus-openbsd.md

 ### Building latest version

 The version on the port was `2.0.12` when I tried it.
 If any newer version is out by the time you read this article, go to [this SourceForge page](http://sourceforge.net/projects/lazarus/files/Lazarus%20Zip%20_%20GZip/) and look for the latest version number in the directory names listed there.
 It is currently showing `2.2.0-0` for me.

+**UPDATE:** The port [has been updated](https://github.com/ibara/openbsd-ports-wip/pull/3) for 2.2.0-0, so you'll get the latest version without doing anything further.

 While this may not work for all the versions, you can change the version to `2.2.0-0` on the `Makefile` inside `/usr/ports/devel/lazarus`, then run `make makesum` from that directory, then run `make install` to see if that builds and installs the new 2.2.0-0 version of Lazarus.
 Depending on the development changes to the new versions, this strategy might not work.